• Skip to primary navigation

 Garlic comfort soup in a bowl next to an onion and bulbs of garlic

 I love Czech food because all dishes are indeed home-cooked comfort food, and there is diversity within the same dish.
-It carries the same spirit as many traditional home-cooking cultures, such as the one I came from.
+It carries the same spirit of many traditional home-cooking cultures, such as the one I came from.
 Every family and cook makes their version of česnečka, and no two will be identical despite similar ingredients.

 Sliced onions, garlic, parsley, potatoes and other ingredients on a marble countertop